-Figure 6 also includes the RA&R model (long-dashed, green lines), which relies on constant limit values for the α angle depending on the column density and the line-of-sight, creating constant fractions of obscured AGN for both CTN and CTK.
-In the case of the CTN, the model presents a mean value around 67%, while the CTK predicted fraction is ~30%, with negligible dependence on AGN luminosity, as expected.
+Fig. 6 also includes the RA&R model (long-dashed, green lines), which relies on constant limit values for the $\alpha$ angle depending on the column density and the line of sight, creating constant fractions of obscured AGN for both CTN and CTK.
+In the case of the CTN, the model presents a mean value around 67 per cent, while the CTK predicted fraction is ~30 per cent, with negligible dependence on AGN luminosity, as expected.
 The predicted fractions of CTN and CTK AGN from this torus model alone are already significant enough to be comparable to the observations of B15 for both CTN and CTK.

-Our fiducial torus model (solid, blue lines in Figure 6) includes the luminosity dependent features of the Wada torus model, as well as the angle dependency of the $N{\rm H}$ distribution from RA&R. This fiducial model, in line with the RA&R model, naturally predicts a ~30% fraction of CTK at low luminosities (right panel), reflecting the assumed value from RA&R model that sources below 27 deg are CTK, but gradually decreasing to a few percent at bright luminosities due the (negative) luminosity dependence of the opening angle.
-A similar trend is observed in CTN (middle panel), showing a value at faint luminosities close to the one predicted by the RA&R model, and then gradually decreasing at higher luminosities.
+Our fiducial torus model (solid, blue lines in Fig. 6) includes the luminosity dependent features of the Wada torus model, as well as the angle dependency of the $N{\rm H}$ distribution from RA&R. This fiducial model, in line with the RA&R model, naturally predicts a ~30 per cent fraction of CTK at low luminosities (right panel), reflecting the assumed value from RA&R model that sources below 27° are CTK, but gradually decreasing to a few per cent at bright luminosities due the (negative) luminosity dependence of the opening